janimattiellonen/discgolf-diary/technique.md

 ### Weight shift

-- [Haeavy Disc](https://youtu.be/fD4u5_wbDec?t=50) mentions that during weight shift, your hip should be shifted towards the [sky](https://vimeo.com/64171158).
+[Haeavy Disc](https://youtu.be/fD4u5_wbDec?t=50) mentions that during weight shift, your hip should be shifted towards the [sky](https://vimeo.com/64171158).
 If your hip is leaning backwards, you will lose power.
+Additionally, when turning your rear leg's knee, you should kinda point it downwards, that seems to support a correct way for your hips to turn properly.

 #### Order of movement